Bold and exciting

 After a career as a national award-winning designer and art director, Cindy turned her focus to furniture design and building, and ultimately to modern marquetry, which now occupies the majority of her creative practice.
 Her work is strongly influenced by artists Patrice LeJeune and French master Yves Gauthey, both known for their refined use of the Transparence technique.

 In May 2025, Cindy traveled to Tournus, France, to study directly with Monsieur Gauthey.
-His approach deeply resonated with her artistic vision and helped shape the direction of her current work.

 Since returning to her studio in Texas, Cindy has created a new body of work that reflects this influence.
-She is only the third person in the world practicing this technique.

 Each piece is created without paint, using only natural or dyed wood veneers and sawdust.
 In this way, she is painting with wood.